magic-script/magic-script-components/docs/components/Content.md

 title: Content
 ---
 ## Description
-Root component for group of components.
-Example for such parent component is ScrollView.
+The root component for a group of components.
+An example of a parent component is `ScrollView`.

 ## Example